TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 <div class="col-md-4 mt-3 col-lg-6 float-end">
 <figure class="figure">
 <a href="/img/skills/vertical/Performance.png"><img src="/img/skills/vertical/Performance.png" class="img-fluid img-thumbnail figure-img float-end"></a>
-<figcaption class="figure-caption">I'm just a musical prostitute, my dear. -- Freddie Mercury </figcaption>
+<figcaption class="figure-caption">The stage is not merely the meeting place of all the arts, but is also the return of art to life. -- Oscar Wilde </figcaption>
 </figure>
 </div>